 The Company has adopted electronic poll voting for General Meetings since 2013 to ensure greater transparency and efficiency in the voting process and results.
 Shareholders are invited to vote on each of the Resolutions by poll, using an electronic voting system.
 The results of all votes cast for or against each Resolution or abstentions if any and the respective percentages (Voting Results) and the names of the independent scrutineers for the AGM are presented during the AGM and are announced via the SGXNet after the AGM.
-Voting by poll is the most accurate means of tabulating Shareholders' votes according to the number of shares owned.
-We believe that this will encourage greater Shareholders' participation at the Company's General Meetings and demonstrates VICOM's commitment to high standards of Corporate Governance and transparency.
+The Company is committed to high standards of Corporate Governance and transparency.